 Housing Policies

-This section core terms of living on-campus, accommodations, behavior expectations, cancellations, and resource use.
+This section covers core terms of living on-campus, accommodations, behavior expectations, cancellations, and resource use.

 Covers the rules, expectations, and operational procedures that residents are required to follow while living in campus housing.
 This document can also be found inside the housing application.